azagoruyko/rigBuilder/README.md

 This approach allows you to work on modules (locally) and at the same time not have problems with existing modules on server.

 ## Connections
 Module attributes can be connected to each other.
 You can connect either to parent attributes or to adjacent ones in any nesting.
 Thus, any parent module can always be considered completely independent (since no child can communicate with attributes above the parent).
-Only attributes with the same widget type can be connected!
+Only attributes with the same widget type can be connected.
 Connections are bidirectional - you can change either end of the connection.

 ## Representation of the module